askpng/solarpowered/README.md

 In addition to the default packages installed in the `silverblue-main` base image, the following packages are installed by default.

-> Packages are being adjusted very frequently and the README is not always up-to-date.
-Refer to the `.yml`s instead.
+> Change is frequent and the README is not always up-to-date.

 - `butter` by [zhangyuannie](https://github.com/zhangyuannie/butter) for BTRFS snapshots (I don't do BTRFS snapshot restores, but it's still nice to have.
 Might eventually switch to BTRFS Assistant for the maintenance utilities)
 - `blackbox-terminal` as the default terminal